kassem404/PS4-to-Computer-Conversion/README.md

 # PS4-to-Computer-Conversion
-A simple guide for converting a PS4 into a Computer running Linux.
+A simple guide for converting a PS4 into a Computer running Linux

-- This guide covers all PS4 (Launch Edition / Fat) models: CUH-10xxA, CUH-11xxA, CUH-11xxB, CUH-12xxA, and CUH-12xxB.
+- This guide covers all PS4 (Launch Edition / Fat) models: CUH-10xxA, CUH-11xxA, CUH-11xxB, CUH-12xxA, and CUH-12xxB
 - Model used: CUH-1116A (Found on the bottom of the PS4)
 - This guide uses the **internal drive method**, which installs Linux into the PS4's main drive.
 The PS4's operating system will not be deleted and the system will be set up to dual-boot Linux.
-- **Requires** a USB stick, keyboard and mouse (wired or wireless)
+- **Requires** a Computer, USB drive in exFAT format, keyboard and mouse (wired or wireless)

 ---